 You need to visit your gemeente (municipality) if you want to apply for Dutch citizenship.
 There is a fee for submitting this application: a family is €1.091 and €855 for a single individual.
 It ain’t cheap!
 I’m in shock.
 It will then be reviewed and if all is well, it will be given to the Immigration and Naturalisation Service (IND).
 You will need the usual valid documents, such as passport, residence permit, birth certificate and Civic Integration Exam certificate to apply.

 If all goes to plan, they will send you a confirmation in the post and an invite to your citizenship ceremony (compulsory).
 After this, you can officially apply for the passport.
 If things don’t go to plan (sorry to hear that), you will also receive a letter saying why.
 You can reject the decision if you have a strong case.

 Nah thanks, can I just have permanent residency in the Netherlands instead?

 Course you can.
 Not everyone wants to give up their nationality.
 Maybe you’ve given up on getting Dutch citizenship.
 WELL, you can apply for permanent residency.
 You can stay in the Netherlands indefinitely, however, you cannot vote in Dutch elections (apart from municipal elections), this can be revoked if you spend too long outside of the Netherlands and you need to renew it every five years.
 Those are the conditions!

-So you’re well on your way to becoming Dutch folk…congrats!
-Once you’ve completed all of this and you’re very Dutch, then don’t forget to let us know if we’ve helped you on how to get Dutch citizenship.
+So you’re well on your way to becoming Dutch…congrats!
+Once you’ve completed all of this and you’re very Dutch, then don’t forget to let us know if we’ve helped you in getting your Dutch citizenship.
 You can say thanks by joining our DutchReview Facebook group, you know you want to.

 Feature image: Image: 9148 de imagini/Pixabay

-Editor’s Note: This article was originally published on 18 March 2018, but was updated for your reading pleasure in September 2020.
+Editor’s Note: This article was originally published on 18 March 2018 and was fully updated for your reading pleasure in January 2021.